nunodavid/redecoautorias/README.md

 * [MCL](https://micans.org/mcl/)

 ```
 In the file thirdpartysoftware\mcl-latest.tar.gz you have the source code and you can compile it.
-Although I recommend you use the official site.
+Nevertheless, I strongly recommend you to use the official site.
 ```

 ### Installing the Database